kevkidev/backend-java-pizzeria-2022/README.md

 # About
 This is a POC/MVP project to let me use my JAVA et programming skills.

+You can navigate to all git branches to see the added features and technical changes.

 ## Skills used (not exhaustive):
 - Java 8
 - JDBC